T2FPV: Dataset and Method for Correcting First-Person View Errors in Pedestrian Trajectory Prediction: INTRODUCTION

+To showcase our approach, we construct the T2FPV-ETH dataset based on the ETH/UCY trajectory dataset~\cite{eth}.
+In this realistic FPV setting, we observe that a new class of errors is present compared to in BEV.
+These ``FPV errors'' arise from occlusion and field-of-view (FOV) limitations of robot sensing, combined with imperfect detection and tracking, resulting in missing observations.
+When performing trajectory prediction with various SOTA approaches, these errors caused our observed metrics to be significantly worse than what was reported in the BEV setting in the literature\footnote{For instance, Average Displacement Error (ADE) / Final Displacement Error (FDE) performance increased from 0.44m / 0.89m in BEV to 1.51m / 2.08m in FPV for VRNN \cite{acvrnn}}.

+Prior work in pedestrian prediction has largely ignored FPV errors, either throwing out incomplete tracks or relying on simple interpolation over the missing points~\cite{retrack}~\cite{weng2022whose}.
+Recent work has made significant advancement in data imputation; however, the vast majority of these works focus on artificially missing data~\cite{zhao2022trajgat, naomi19, 2020both}.
+Additionally, these works only focus on imputation as an independent task without considering how it affects prediction performance.
+Hence, to reduce the FPV errors for improved prediction, we propose \textbf{Co}rrection of \textbf{F}PV \textbf{E}rrors (CoFE) that can refine initial imputations via end-to-end training with a trajectory prediction approach.
+We find that our approach decreases prediction displacement errors by more than 10\% on average when compared to all tested imputation and forecasting combinations.

-Our main contributions are: 1) we propose a method for creating an egocentric view for each agent given a set of trajectories; 2) we generate the T2FPV-ETH dataset, a first-person view dataset that corresponds to the ETH/UCY dataset; 3) we perform experiments with increasingly realistic perception, and report the degraded performance of a top-performing trajectory prediction approach; 4) we show that layer normalization combined with social pooling generally improves trajectory prediction performance, especially in the first-person view setting; and 5) to promote research in first-person view trajectory prediction, we release our dataset and software tools.
+Our main contributions are: 1) we propose a method for creating an egocentric view for each agent given a set of trajectories; 2) we generate the T2FPV-ETH dataset, a new first-person view dataset that corresponds to the ETH/UCY dataset; 3) we propose and evaluate CoFE, an end-to-end learned input correction module, which reduces the impact of FPV errors beyond SOTA imputation approaches; and 4) we release our dataset and software tools to promote research in first-person view trajectory prediction.